Here, we will review a basic "Hello World!" example:

 a call to the middleware engine, just to handle incomming events.

-So, the loop()
+So, the loop() function may be:

 void loop() {